-1. Make Wild Salmon Hash
+1. Make Crispy Salmon Hash

-Poached eggs, smashed potatoes, and flakes of wild salmon…you’ll actually want to make too much fish for dinner just so that you can eat this decadent salmon hash the morning after.
+Poached eggs, smashed potatoes, and flakes of wild salmon…you’ll actually want to make too much fish for dinner just so that you can eat this decadent golden brown salmon hash the morning after.
 This recipe is a three pot/skillet operation — the eggs are of course poached in a separate skillet than the hash, plus you have to boil the potatoes before frying up — so this is best for a relaxing weekend brunch.

 Skip the bacon if it’s is not your thing and simply replace with a bit more butter, or use coconut oil as your cooking fat.
 Feel free to use leftover roasted or mashed potatoes to complete this dish.
 You can even use sweet potatoes for a sweet and savory twist on hash.